redhat-guidehouse-daybreak/daybreak-tenant-gitops/README.md

 ```

 Additional ArgoCD Application objects will be created and synced in OpenShift GitOps.
 You can follow the progress of the sync using the ArgoCD URL that the script will provide.
 This sync operation should complete in a few seconds.

+## After Bootstrap
+Need to update github access token.
+Login to cluster management console,
+select "ghcr-guidehouse-secret" secret, and update the password token for .dockerconfigjson.
+This password value should be the github access token used to access guidehouse github repo.